nonomal/librespeed_speedtest/doc.md

 __Important:__ The speed test needs write permissions in the installation folder!

 #### ipinfo.io
-The speed test uses [ipinfo.io](https://ipinfo.io) to detect ISP and distance from server.
-This is completely optional and can be disabled if you want (see speed test settings), but it is enabled by default, and if you expect more than ~500 tests per day, you will need to sign up to [ipinfo.io](https://ipinfo.io) and edit `backend/getIP_ipInfo_apikey.php` to set your access token.
+The speed test uses the [ipinfo.io](https://ipinfo.io) offline database to detect ISP and country (CC-BY-SA 4.0 license), enabled by default.

-IpInfo.io has kindly offered free access to their APIs for users of this project; if you're interested, contact me at [info@fdossena.com](mailto:info@fdossena.com) and provide a description of what you intend to do with the project, and you'll get the API key.
+It's possible to use the full [ipinfo.io](https://ipinfo.io) API to detect distance from server as well.
+This is completely optional and can be enabled by obtaining an [access token](https://ipinfo.io) and putting it in `backend/getIP_ipInfo_apikey.php`.
+When this feature is enabled, the offline database will only be used as fallback.

 #### Telemetry and results sharing
 The test supports storing test results and can generate shareable images that users can embed in forum signatures and such.